hbahadirsahin/text_categorization/README.md

 - For now, my ongoing experiments are consists of a basic TextCNN with FastText embeddings (cite: https://github.com/satojkovic/cnn-text-classification-tf/tree/use_fasttext).
 - Pre-trained FastText embeddings taken from: https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md
-- I focused on Turkish versions of the dataset nowadays.
+- I focus on Turkish versions of the dataset nowadays.
 Hence, preprocessing part falls short for English.
 - Out-of-Vocabulary (OOV) words are ignored in this first commit.
 FastText can create embeddings for OOV by using char-ngrams; however, it is not trivial to use this feature in a usual flow of the code.
 Hence, an extended version of tensorflow's VocabularyProcessor will be developed.
 - Parameter searches, different architectural changes are also included in my experiments.
 - I will share the results (with parameters and network architecture info); however, I won't provide any model files.
 Obviously, one cannot replicate my results due to different train/validation/test splits, but I don't think the end results will differ significantly.
+- As far as I tested, the training part is working without any problem.
+There is an evaluation code piece too, but I could not find time to test it, properly.
+So, you may encounter weird, illogical, stupid stuff.
+I'd be happy to fix such issues if anyone out there reports =)

 To-do: